- News

 Get the right software solution

-The combination of fNIRS and EEG is very useful for neuroscience experiments to understand how the brain is processing information.
-Furthermore, the combination is useful to boost BCI performance by using both the EEG and fNIRS features as inputs.
-The EEG shows a much higher temporal resolution than the fNIRS.
-For that reasons the EEG is able to record a short lasting event like a single finger movement, but with the fNIRS it is easy to capture long lasting activity that might by missed with the EEG.
+The combination of fNIRS and EEG is very useful for neuroscience experiments to understand how the brain processes information.
+This combination can be useful for many applications beyond research, including neuromarketing and monitoring attention, pain, workload, or fatigue.
+This combination is also useful if you want to boost BCI performance by using both the EEG and fNIRS features as inputs.
+The EEG has a much higher temporal resolution than the fNIRS.
+Hence, the EEG is able to record a short lasting event like a single finger movement or recognition of a familiar face, but with the fNIRS it is easy to capture long lasting activity that might be missed with the EEG.

-The preparation time for 10 fNIRS and 32 EEG channels is about 10 minutes with g.tec’s active technology and this is much faster than with passive EEG Electrodes.
+The preparation time for fNIRS and 32 EEG channels is about 10 minutes with g.tec’s active technology, which is much faster than with passive EEG Electrodes.